26 February, 2019

 Those aren’t even the most expensive software mistakes in history, but you can paint the picture now – if it happened to NASA, it can happen to you.
-It’s time to meet QA engineer.
+It’s time to meet the Quality Assurance engineer.

 Who is a QA engineer?

-Quality Assurance engineers make absolutely sure that the developed software operates on the highest quality level, and doesn’t contain any elements discouraging from using the service.
+Quality Assurance engineer makes absolutely sure that the developed software operates on the highest quality level, and doesn’t contain any elements discouraging from using the service.
 In order to do that, they carry out insightful and thorough tests.
 Their inside-out expertise is based on vast knowledge, as they test code written by the developers throughout the project, combine different parts and check how/if they work together.
-Software projects always have some common elements, therefore, the experience of QA specialists grows with every new app they’re testing.
-And, last but not least, they simply are proficient in UX and precisely know how it affects the quality of software.
+Software development projects always have some common elements, therefore, the experience of Quality Assurance engineer grows with every new app they’re testing.
+And, last but not least, QA engineer simply is proficient in UX and precisely know how it affects the quality of software.

-To put it simply: Quality Assurance engineers are the first, the most demanding, and surely the most annoying users that find every little flaw.
+To put it simply: Quality Assurance engineer is the first, the most demanding, and surely the most annoying user that finds every little flaw.
 And you’re gonna love them for it.

 Awesome, but why can’t developers test their own code?
-It’s not a good practice and just doesn’t work.
-Devs are great at what they do, which is writing code.
+It’s not a good software development practice and just doesn’t work.
+Devs are great at what they do, which is writing code during the development process.
 Since they create only a part of the whole project, they lack the big picture perspective and real-user experience.
 After spending hundreds of hours on something, you just stop noticing little details and mistakes may be overlooked.
 Finally, no one likes to criticise their own work.
 That’s where the QA engineer role begins.

 Quality Assurance engineer should be an integral part of a team and be involved in product development from the very beginning.
-At an early stage, QA folks identify risks in the project, collect and adjust requirements, analyse customers’ briefs and advise better options if something is impossible to do.
-You’re probably going to meet them on one of the first meetings, carefully reviewing every technical detail in order to make sure that the final product meets your business requirements.
-They’re doing it for your (project’s) own good, so don’t be surprised if they have a lot of questions or suggestions.
+At an early stage, QA engineers identify risks in the project, collect and adjust requirements, analyse customers’ briefs and advise better options if something is impossible to do.
+You’re probably going to meet your Quality Assurance engineer on one of the first meetings, carefully reviewing every technical detail in order to make sure that the final product meets your business requirements.
+QA engineers are doing it for your (project’s) own good, so don’t be surprised if they have a lot of questions or suggestions.

-Quality Assurance engineers have two main areas of interest: ensuring the highest quality of product/service by controlling product progress and testing the hell out of every feature.
+Quality Assurance engineer has two main areas of interest: ensuring the highest quality of product/service by controlling product progress and testing the hell out of every feature.

 As far as the testing is concerned, QA engineers have a lot of work to do on a daily basis.

-To begin with, QAs validate newly created functionalities, which means that developers immediately get feedback on what needs to be fixed, rewritten or improved.
-Furthermore, QAs test non-functional requirements – security, usability, portability and performance.
+To begin with, Quality Assurance engineer validates newly created functionalities, which means that developers immediately get feedback on what needs to be fixed, rewritten or improved.
+Furthermore, Quality Assurance engineer tests non-functional requirements – security, usability, portability and performance.
 The latter is especially important when mobile applications are concerned.
 Imagine how many different phones are out there on the market.
 All of them have different screen sizes and operating systems.
 And all operating systems have different versions.
 The finished mobile app has to be compatible and work flawlessly on EVERY phone, and EVERY version (well, at least the most popular ones) of EVERY operating system.
 Finally, they oversee and control automated tests.
 That’s a lot, right?

 The last step is feedback.
 As a user, if your app crashed, you just say: “It doesn’t work”, delete the app or stop using it altogether.
 Luckily, QA engineers are much more thorough.
-The information you receive from QAs includes screenshots, device type along with the operating system version, description of what action was performed, that the error occurred, etc. In this way, developers are able to quickly locate the bug and fix it.
+The information you receive from a Quality Assurance engineer includes screenshots, device type along with the operating system version, description of what action was performed, that the error occurred, etc. In this way, developers are able to quickly locate the bug and fix it.